 Matthew 24 conveys God’s preparedness message aptly.
 In it, we have Jesus’ words telling us to not panic and to instead prepare to endure to the end.
 The idea of panic and endurance tells us the situation will be dire and feel desperate at times.

 Jesus also tells us what to pay attention to and what not to let steal our focus.
 In that, he directs us to:

 - Know what’s coming

 This chapter in Matthew ends with a call to preparedness, too.

 “You also must be ready all the time, for the Son of Man will come when least expected.”
 (Matthew 24:44)

 Jesus gave us what we need to be prepared and called us to a continual state of preparedness.

 A Habit of Preparedness

-Living with a habit of preparedness based on the information you have creates the mindset necessary to be ready for THE event of all time — Jesus’ return.
-This is ultimately why I teach my boys the mindset of preparedness.
-My hope is that doing so will create a way of thinking that flows into every area of their lives, from the small events like track meets to the big ones later in life.
+Living with a habit of preparedness based on the information you have creates the mindset necessary to be ready for the event of all time — Jesus’ return.
+A habit of preparedness creates a way of thinking that flows into every area of their lives, from the small events to the big ones later in life.
 Most importantly, it gives us the mindset to prepare in the only way that truly — eternally — matters, relationship with the Savior.

 “So whether you eat or drink, or whatever you do, do it all for the glory of God.”
 (1 Corinthians 10:31)